 Foods to Avoid

-People that suffer from celiac disease or a gluten allergy must avoid all foods that contain gluten.
+People that suffer from celiac disease, a gluten allergy, or a chronic Candida overgrowth must avoid all foods that contain gluten.
 Grains that contain gluten and should be avoided are: wheat, barley, rye, triticale, bulgar, couscous, durum, einkorn, emmer, farina, farro, kamut, semolina, and spelt or dinkel.
 Many people with celiac disease can eat oats (provided they have not been processed on machinery that processes gluten-containing grains or otherwise have been cross-contaminated with gluten), but a small number cannot.
 Items made from or containing these ingredients must be avoided.
 Examples include: barley malt, malt extract, malt syrup, malt vinegar, soya sauce made from wheat, modified food starch made from wheat, beer, and brewer’s yeast.
 Many pre-packaged and manufactured food items contain gluten.
 Carefully read the label of any packaged product for the ingredients listed above.